 A key factor in the development of the Severn Estuary ports was the need to cater for the vast export trade of the 19th and 20th centuries.
 Whilst Bristol also handled large volumes of imported goods, trade at other ports, particularly those of South Wales was dominated by the export trade.
 The changes of fortunes in Britain’s manufacturing and heavy industries, for example, the coal exports of South Wales, were largely responsible for the significant decline in export trade and overall port traffic in the latter half of the 20th century.
 Trade dynamics changed from exports to imports and now, as with most other British ports, by far the greater proportion of cargo tonnage handled at all the Severn Estuary ports, is imported trade (Table 1).

 Further developments to expand trade at Newport have occured at Bird Port on the lower River Usk.
-An example of recent development to expand trade has occurred at Bird Port on the lower River Usk at Newport.
 The privately owned port, operated by Cargo Services (UK) Ltd has taken over a second dock and added to the all weather rail terminal with a new all weather canopy over the dock to enable uninterrupted cargo handling during poor weather.

 As a response to the ever present need to remain competitive and the ever increasing use of containers to transport cargo, the biggest port development in the Estuary for a century is being planned for Avonmouth Docks (Fig. 5).
 In March 2010, The Bristol Port Company was granted a Harbour Revision Order to allow the construction of a new Deep Sea Container Terminal5 along its foreshore.